-In the Fair Futures model, the Coach provides guidance to all 8th grade students around the high school selection process and ensures that the final list of schools submitted does not contain any low-performing schools.
-Coaches can also assist 9th grade students who are unhappy with their high school placement with
+In the Fair Futures model, the Middle School Education Specialist provides guidance to all 8th grade students around the high school selection process and ensures that the final list of schools submitted does not contain any low-performing schools.

-School fairs and tours begin in early fall; students receive access to their online applications in October; and they must submit a list of up to 12 high schools by early December.
-The Coach should assist as much as possible with developing that list and must ensure that all eligible students submit a completed application.
+School fairs and tours begin in early fall; students typically receive access to their online applications in October and must submit a list of up to 12 high schools by early December.
+The Middle School Education Specialist should assist as much as possible with developing that list and must ensure that all eligible students submit a completed application.